qqrs/qqrs.github.com/source/_posts/2015-12-15-time-fountain.markdown

 ## Construction

-I used a 555-timer configured for low-duty-cycle astable operation, with a 100 uF timing capacitor, zzz on the charging path and zzz on the discharging path.
+I used a 555-timer configured for [low-duty-cycle astable operation](http://pcbheaven.com/wikipages/555_Theory/?p=1), with a 100 uF timing capacitor, 100 ohm resistor on the charging path, and 10k ohm pot on the discharging path.
 This corresponded to roughly 15 ms on-time and 0.5 Hz to 20 Hz frequency.
 An n-channel FET switches the LEDs.

 While it would be nice to detect drops and reset the cycle so phase errors don't accumulate, the effect is still pretty good with a simple timer as long as you have consistent drops.